IBM/event-streams/_2019.1.1/02-installing/06-configuring.md

 ## Configuring external monitoring tools

-You can use third party monitoring tools to monitor the deployed {{site.data.reuse.short_name}} Kafka cluster by connecting to the JMX port on the Kafka brokers and reading Kafka metrics.
+You can use third-party monitoring tools to monitor the deployed {{site.data.reuse.short_name}} Kafka cluster by connecting to the JMX port on the Kafka brokers and reading Kafka metrics.
 To set this up, you need to:

-- Have a third party monitoring tool set up to be used within your {{site.data.reuse.icp}} cluster.
+- Have a third-party monitoring tool set up to be used within your {{site.data.reuse.icp}} cluster.
 - Enable access to the broker JMX port by selecting the **Enable secure JMX connections** check box in the [**Kafka broker settings**](../../installing/configuring/#kafka-broker-settings) section.
 - Provide any [configuration settings](#external-monitoring) required by your monitoring tool to be applied to {{site.data.reuse.short_name}}.
 For example, Datadog requires you to deploy an agent on your {{site.data.reuse.icp}} system that requires configuration settings to work with {{site.data.reuse.short_name}}.
 - Configure your applications to [connect to a secure JMX port](../../security/secure-jmx-connections/).